 Schneider Electric will analyze the potential vulnerability.
 The CPCERT will report back to the reporting entity with our conclusion or a request for more information.
 If a submitted vulnerability is determined to be valid, Schneider Electric will perform an assessment of the vulnerability to determine the risk to customers; products affected, field population, and severity.

 Schneider Electric determines the root cause of the issue and develops a resolution or remediation.
 During this phase, the CPCERT maintains active and secure communications with the reporting entity regarding any mitigations, potentially including advisories, patches, or updates.

 Once a mitigation is available, Schneider Electric will prepare and release a disclosure.
-General disclosures are published on the Schneider Electric corporate website, unless the disclosure is limited to a specific group of customers in which case customers may be contacted directly to support remediation.
+General disclosures are published on the Schneider Electric corporate website on the second Tuesday of the month, unless the disclosure is limited to a specific group of customers in which case customers may be contacted directly to support remediation.

 Each disclosure announcement contains:

 • Overall description of the vulnerability including CVSS score and CVE (Schneider Electric is a CVE Numbering Authority

 in association with MITRE.)

 • Patches or mitigating actions to reduce the risk of exploit, including patch download instructions where applicable.
 Schneider always encourages customers to take advantage of these updates and/or instructions and patch their installations appropriately

 • With the consent of the reporting entity, Schneider Electric will identify the researcher to give credit for their discovery

 How to Contact Schneider Electric’s Corporate Product CERT